-Some of the main challenges faced by QA professionals that needs to be rectified with faster and more effective methodologies are;
+Some of the main challenges faced by QA professionals that need to be rectified with faster and more effective methodologies are;

-- Test Automation- Testing from one stage to another with manual effort will employ a lot of time and resource, which becomes a hardship for the delivery pipeline to stay in the market delivery performance level!
-Automation testing uses fewer amounts of resources, pre-planned cases and proper scripts to reduce time, cost and effort.
-Automating the entire Quality is still impossible, but it has become a goal for Organizations to automate at least more than 50% of the entire process, to reduce manual involvement to a minimum which reduces human errors and time-consumption.
+Test Automation– Testing from one stage to another with manual effort will employ a lot of time and resources, which becomes a hardship for the delivery pipeline to stay in the market delivery performance level!
+Automation testing uses fewer amounts of resources, pre-planned cases, and proper scripts to reduce time, cost, and effort.
+Automating the entire Quality is still impossible, but it has become a goal for Organizations to automate at least more than 50% of the entire process, to reduce manual involvement to a minimum which reduces human errors and time consumption.

-- Time- To- Market – The time-to-market is the deciding fate of a product, as continuous delivery and the need to produce the product in the market in a shorter period of time with support after the product has been released with lesser turnaround time is a performance factor.
-To increase the product release and turnaround speed and to improve error-detection before production, end-to-end testing cycles with Complete Automation boosted by Frameworks have to be in place.
-End- to- end testing methods such as Quality Engineering uses tools like Selenium and cloud testing integrated with other stakeholders in a product development cycle to complete time-consuming testing phases in a shorter period of time, by testing early and testing often!
+Time- To- Market – The time-to-market is the deciding fate of a product, like continuous delivery and the need to produce the product in the market in a shorter period of time with support after the product has been released with lesser turnaround time, is a performance factor.
+To increase the product release and turnaround speed and to improve error detection before production, end-to-end testing cycles with Complete Automation boosted by Frameworks have to be in place.
+End-to-end testing methods such as Quality Engineering uses tools like Selenium and cloud testing integrated with other stakeholders in a product development cycle to complete time-consuming testing phases in a shorter period of time, by testing early and testing often!

-- Skilled – Resources – Finding the right kind of testers to integrate with other stakeholders, to perform course codes and have more knowledge of programming hasn’t been a necessity in the older QA methods!
-The traditional QA professionals had the mandatory domain knowledge, and took care of testing on a need basis by concentrating mainly on testing the product towards the end of the product development cycle.
-Quality Engineering uses skilled testers that have extensive knowledge of performing test cases for Automation, coding and programming when reverting to developers can take excess time, and integration with stakeholders from design until production and providing ample support after the products are being used by Customers, which is more advantageous than the traditional QA!
+Skilled – Resources – Finding the right kind of testers to integrate with other stakeholders, perform course codes, and have more knowledge of programming hasn’t been a necessity in the older QA methods!
+The traditional QA professionals had the mandatory domain knowledge and took care of testing on a need basis by concentrating mainly on testing the product towards the end of the product development cycle.
+Quality Engineering uses skilled testers that have extensive knowledge of performing test cases for Automation, coding, and programming when reverting to developers can take excess time, and integration with stakeholders from design until production and providing ample support after the products are being used by Customers, which is more advantageous than the traditional QA!

 How is Quality Engineering a Better choice?

-Making perfect uses of cloud testing platforms and to conduct multi-browser, cross- platforms, devices testing has never been easier with the immense amount of methods and tools available when it comes to Quality Engineering.
-Frameworks like AFTA (Aspire’s Framework for Test Automation) and DCqaf (Digital Commerce Quality Automation Framework) consist of tools and platforms for performing testing of all kinds and makes Complete Test Automation achievable.
+Making perfect uses of cloud testing platforms and conducting multi-browser, cross- platforms, device testing has never been easier with the immense amount of methods and tools available when it comes to Quality Engineering.
+Frameworks like AFTA (Aspire’s Framework for Test Automation) and DCqaf (Digital Commerce Quality Automation Framework) consist of tools and platforms for performing testing of all kinds and make Complete Test Automation achievable.